Center for Physical Rehabilitation & Aquatics

 Housed within the IVCH Center for Physical Rehabilitation and Aquatics, our Occupational Therapy team works with anyone who has a disabling mental illness or physical condition to improve his or her ability to perform tasks at home and in the workplace.
 This type of treatment ranges from helping someone with a hand injury work on how to button a shirt, write or type to assisting a recovering stroke patient practice tasks like combing his or her hair or cooking a meal.

-With more than 18 years of experience at IVCH, Licensed Occupational Therapist Amy Bolelli, BS, OT, supervises our occupational therapy staff.
-Our therapists help patients set up exercise programs to increase strength and dexterity and they teach them how to use adaptive devices, such as crutches and wheelchairs, and so much more.
+Licensed Occupational Therapists Amy Bolelli, BS, OT, and Jenna Manigold, MS, OTR/L, help patients set up exercise programs to increase strength and dexterity, and they teach them how to use adaptive devices such as dressing/bath aids as well as adaptive kitchen utensils to increase safety and independence with daily routines.

 Can occupational therapy help you?